nextapps-de/spotlight/README.md

 <a href="#started">Getting Started</a> &ensp;&bull;&ensp; <a href="#groups">Gallery Groups</a> &ensp;&bull;&ensp; <a href="#controls">Controls</a> &ensp;&bull;&ensp; <a href="#styling">Styling</a> &ensp;&bull;&ensp; <a href="#api">API</a> &ensp;&bull;&ensp; <a href="#builds">Custom Builds</a>

-Spotlight.js runs out of the box:
+Spotlight runs out of the box:

 - No additional Javascript coding
 - No additional HTML snippets